MatthewPatey/Fixel/paper/sections/whitepaper.md

 # White Paper
 ## Introduction

 Over the last few years, businesses and technology centered on social media have experienced extraordinary growth.
 Sharing articles, videos, and personal information has never been easier.
-Photo­­ sharing, in particular, has become popular due to the proliferation of smartphones, tablets, and other smart devices on the market.
+Photo-sharing, in particular, has become popular due to the proliferation of smartphones, tablets, and other smart devices on the market.
 This function is typically provided through both websites and applications that facilitate the upload and display of images.
 Social networking services like Instagram, Twitter, Pinterest, and Snapchat have capitalized on this trend by provide their users with new and interesting ways to share photos and other media.

 With the growth of photo sharing and social media in mind, our group has decided to create a language that would facilitate and enhance the online photo sharing experience.
 Fixel is an easy to learn, simple to use programming language for editing images.
 It is targeted towards individuals who often share information through social media and offers them more control over their photo editing experience than standard image sharing applications.
-The syntax is structured to resemble that of posts on social networking services, leveraging the use of hashtags and at signs.
+The syntax is structured to resemble that of posts on social networking services, leveraging the use of hashtags and at symbol, '@'.
 This syntax will help those who are familiar with social networking services easily adapt to Fixel.

 Fixel offers various tools for image editing including, but not limited to, cropping, filtering, scaling, and blurring.
 These tools are typically complex and may require high-level mathematics to implement.
 Fixel’s built in functions abstracts these tools such that individuals with absolutely no programming experience can uses them.
 To maintain simplicity and optimum portability, Fixel uses Python as its runtime environment.
 Python can run on most modern operating systems and has a wide variety of image editing tools through the Python Imaging Library (PIL).

 The remainder of this paper is organized as followed: Related Work is a summary of the Python programming language and its role in developing Fixel.
 Goals enumerates a list of goals Fixel hopes to achieve.
 Architecture outlines the technical, backend features of Fixel.
-Finally, Features describes the a various image editing features that Fixel will implement.
+Finally, Features describes the various image editing features that Fixel will implement.

 ## Related Work